 Before we dive into things to do in Rhodes Old Town, you should know how this magical medieval city came to be!
 People have been living on the island for thousands of years.
 Yet, it wasn’t until the Knights of St. John arrived in 1309 that the walls were built into what you see today.

-Over the next two centuries, Rhodes Old Town in Greece would be transformed into a stronghold on the largest island of the Dodecanese.
-After surviving many attacks from large Muslim armies, the city finally fell to the Ottomans in 1522.
+Over the next two centuries, Rhodes would be transformed into a stronghold on the largest island of the Dodecanese.
+After surviving many attacks from large Muslim armies the city finally fell to the Ottomans in 1522.

 Entering the Walls of Rhodes Old Town